-By nature, it is a scheduling tool that connects with up to six of your calendars and automatically tracks your availability to help you connect with clients in the time that you plan for communication.
+By nature, it’s a scheduling tool that connects with up to six of your calendars and automatically tracks your availability to help you connect with clients in the time that you plan for communication.
 But it has some great features under the hood that let it work great for both independent CPAs and accounting firms.

-How it works: After signing up, users can set up periods in which your contacts may choose available time slots for different kinds of events, such as conference calls, meetings, training, etc. Then they can share their schedule by email or embed it on a website.
+How it works: After signing up, users can set up periods in which your contacts may choose available time slots for different kinds of events, such as conference calls, meetings, training, etc. Then they can share their schedule by email or embed it on their website.

 - Ability to schedule for large teams, based on the availability of each member;

 - Ability to host multiple invitees at the same event for webinars, training, and more.

 Pricing: a free version is available with limited functionality.
 Paid plans start at $8/mo.